mauriziosessaku/DrugSafetyGroup/server_connection/instructions.md

-# Instructions for Project Access and Setup
+# Instructions for DSG Server Access and Setup

 ## 🔹 Remote Server Overview